 I was pleasantly surprised by the number of sure bets available; many more than I had seen with the other arbitrage software.

 BetOnValue cover a large number of sports (about 32), so they are able to serve up many more arbitrage opportunities.

 Upon clicking on a potential arb, you are taken to another screen which summarises all of the bookmaker odds for that match.
 It is quite neatly displayed, and sortable for each outcome, which is very helpful for figuring out your backup bets.
 I was quite impressed by this.

 Clicking on specific bookmaker odds brings up a small graph that gives you the history for those odds.
 You can get a feel for whether the odds are trending up, down, are volatile, or relatively flat.

 You can also bring up a graph of the best odds for the match over the last 12 hours.

-The more you explore the BetOnValue software, the more features you realise it has.
+The more you explore the BetOnValue software, the more arbitrage betting features you realise it has.
 Unfortunately, these features aren’t obvious the first time you use it, and accessing them is not exactly intuitive.

-Nevertheless, I do like the way they present the odds for each event; it makes it easy to tell at a glance whether it is safe to go after an arbitrage bet or not.
+Nevertheless, I do like the way they present the odds for each event; it makes it easy to tell at a glance whether it is safe to go after a sure bet or not.

 You could do worse than choose BetOnValue as your free arbitrage software.
 There is no limit on the length of their free trial and they have a large number of bookmakers and sports to choose from.